ulikoehler/cv_algorithms/README.rst

 A Python package (Python3 ready!) that contains implementations of various OpenCV algorithms are are not available in OpenCV or OpenCV-contrib.
 This package is intended to be used with OpenCV 3.

 Most implementations are written in optimized C code.
-The C code is accessed using [cffi](https://cffi.readthedocs.io/en/latest/).
+The C code is accessed using `cffi <https://cffi.readthedocs.io/en/latest/>`_.

 Currently implemented:

  - Guo-Hall thinning
  - Zhang-Suen thinning

-As `cv2` represents images as [`numpy`](http://www.numpy.org/) arrays, most algorithms generically work with numpy arrays.
+As `cv2` represents images as `numpy <http://www.numpy.org/>`_ arrays, most algorithms generically work with numpy arrays.

 Installation
 ============